Middle School Math Tutoring for Your Developing Students

 By the end of their middle school years students are expected to be advanced in algebraic notation and reasoning.
 They should understand how to integrate algebraic concepts and skills with other advanced branches of mathematics.
 At Tutoring 4 Less, we organize these learning goals across five learning branches.

-Our primary focus is to develop computational fluency with fractions, decimals, and integers.
+- Numbers and Operations: Our primary focus is to develop computational fluency with fractions, decimals, and integers.
 Students are well versed in using the order of operations and how to apply it to problem solving.
 By the end of 8th grade, students should have a well-developed understanding of algebraic ideas and concepts that will stand them in good stead for advanced math courses they will encounter as high school students, such as pre-calculus.